riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 #####/server/publications.js
 {% highlight JavaScript %}
 Meteor.publish('images', function(limit) {
+  check(limit, Number);

   return Images.find({}, {
     limit: limit
   });
 });
 {% endhighlight %}

-Nothing complicated going on here, we are simply returning our images.
-Also we are going to specify a limit in our publication so that the user doesn't need to download all the images in one go.
+Nothing complicated going on here, first we check that the limit parameter is a valid number then we are simply returning our images.
+We are specifying a limit in our publication so that the user doesn't need to download all the images in one go.
 We'll implement infinite scrolling on the client instead of loading everything in one shot.

 OK now let's subscribe to our publication.
 Instead of subscribing to our data in the `router`, we'll do so in our template... this will make implementing the infinite scrolling a snap.